-Item 14:Principal Accounting Fees and Services
+Item 14: Principal Accounting Fees and Services

 The firm of Hansen, Barnett & Maxwell, P.C., ("HBM") served as the Company's independent auditors effective April 15, 2012.
 On September 1, 2013, HBM resigned as the independent registered public accounting firm of Ring Energy, Inc. and entered into an agreement with Eide Bailly LLP ("Eide Bailly"), pursuant to which Eide Bailly acquired the operations of HBM.
 Concurrent with the resignation of HBM, the Company, through and with the approval of its Audit Committee, engaged Eide Bailly as its independent registered public accounting firm for the fiscal year ended December 31, 2013.
-The Audit Committee has adopted a policy that requires advance approval of all audit, audit-related, tax services and other services performed by the independent auditor.
+The Audit Committee selected Eide Bailly as its independent registered public accounting firm for the fiscal year ended December 31, 2013.
+The Audit Committee advance approval of all audit, audit-related, tax services and other services performed by the independent auditor.